Francesca Cornacchini: Giunone Caprotina (2022), Nonae Caprotinae (2022).

 Paganism and underground culture, recurrent themes in Francesca Cornacchini's work, can thus be read as dimensions endowed with the same subversive charge, consistent alternatives to dominant cultures.

-Critical text by Giulia Gaibisso
+Text by Giulia Gaibisso